 Why did you become interested in legal work?

 I took part in a national mock trial competition when still at school, which left a lasting impression.
 I loved the feeling of being in court, of standing up and debating, on a stage filled with drama.
 I recognise now that this was naïve and I had a very limited idea about what a legal career would actually look like.
-However, I recognised that law could be used to strengthen equality, and I knew I wanted to play a role in advocating for the protection of basic rights, particularly for the rights of women.
+However, I recognised that law could be used to strengthen equality, and I knew I wanted to play a role in advocating for the protection of basic rights, particularly the rights of women.

 What do you hope to achieve from the work you are doing?